geofmureithi/kasuku/README.md

-# Kasuku - Your All-in-One Personal Management System
+# Kasuku

-Kasuku is a cutting-edge all-in-one personal management system powered by WebAssembly technology.
-This innovative platform empowers you to efficiently organize various aspects of your life, thanks to the flexibility and performance of Wasm-based plugins.
+Kasuku is a all-in-one personal management system using wasm

 <!-- ![Kasuku Screenshot](screenshot.png) -->